datafold/demo/README.md

   - `master` - 'primary' master branch, runs in Snowflake
   - `master-databricks` - 'secondary' master branch, runs in Databricks, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
   - `master-bigquery` - 'secondary' master branch, runs in BigQuery, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
+  - `master-dremio` - 'secondary' master branch, runs in Dremio, is reset to the `master` branch daily or manually when needed via the `branch_replication.yml` workflow
 - several GitHub Actions workflows illustrating CI/CD best practices for dbt Core
-  - dbt PR job - is triggered on PRs targeting the `master` branch, is executed in Snowflake
+  - dbt PR job - is triggered on PRs targeting the `master` branch, runs dbt project in Snowflake
-  - dbt prod - is triggered on pushes into the `master` branch, is executed in Snowflake
+  - dbt prod - is triggered on pushes into the `master` branch, runs dbt project in Snowflake
-  - dbt PR job (Databricks) - is triggered on PRs targeting the `master-databricks` branch, is executed in Databricks
+  - dbt PR job (Databricks) - is triggered on PRs targeting the `master-databricks` branch, runs dbt project in Databricks
-  - dbt prod (Databricks) - is triggered on pushes into the `master-databricks` branch, is executed in Databricks
+  - dbt prod (Databricks) - is triggered on pushes into the `master-databricks` branch, runs dbt project in Databricks
-  - dbt PR job (BigQuery) - is triggered on PRs targeting the `master-bigquery` branch, is executed in BigQuery
+  - dbt PR job (BigQuery) - is triggered on PRs targeting the `master-bigquery` branch, runs dbt project in BigQuery
-  - dbt prod (BigQuery) - is triggered on pushes into the `master-bigquery` branch, is executed in BigQuery
+  - dbt prod (BigQuery) - is triggered on pushes into the `master-bigquery` branch, runs dbt project in BigQuery
+  - dbt PR job (Dremio) - is triggered on PRs targeting the `master-dremio` branch, runs dbt project in BigQuery
+  - dbt prod (Dremio) - is triggered on pushes into the `master-dremio` branch, runs dbt project in BigQuery
+  - Apply monitors.yaml configuration to Datafold app - applies monitor-as-code configuration to Datafold application
   - raw data generation tool to simulate a data flow typical for real existing projects

 <p align="center">